UW Student Research Scholarships

 Reseach Scholarships - Due January 29, 2018 at 5PM

 The UW Libraries Research Award for Undergraduates recognizes undergraduate students who have authored superb research projects demonstrating a creative use of scholarly material.
 This competition is open to all University of Washington undergraduate students on all three campuses.
 Students can apply individually or as a group.
 Cash awards range between $250-$1000.

 Applications due May 14, 2018

 Jane E. Decker Endowed Libraries Student Support Fund

-This new fund was established to support Library student employees – recipients may include those involved in research.
+This new fund was established to support Library student employees.

 “Jane believed in access to education for everyone, and was especially drawn to returning and first generation students.
 She was committed to the notion that education can transform peoples’ lives, in part by expanding their horizons.
 For example, she promoted global awareness by offering short study abroad experiences that could accommodate the schedules of returning students who worked full time.”